Port to GStreamer 1.x

 PACKAGE was supposed to be, though, or why it worked before when I can't find anything that indicates this variable ever got set.
 So feel free to change this or do it the proper way in CMake.
 Or tell me what I missed.

-#17 Updated by C. Leichsenring over 6 years ago
+#17 Updated by C. Leichsenring almost 7 years ago

 And another one. http://gstreamer.freedesktop.org/data/doc/gstreamer/head/pwg/html/chapter-building-queryfn.html deals with queries, including caps queries.
 The current code doesn't seem to handle that although most queries are just passed to the parent class that doesn't have an explicit definition of a query handler at all so I'm guessing it's implicitly defined by its parent class?
 So are caps queries handled there?
 OTOH, http://cgit.freedesktop.org/gstreamer/gstreamer/tree/docs/random/porting-to-1.0.txt seems to indicate that caps queries might not have been a thing in 0.10 so maybe I need to add that code?
 Also, the tutorial above suggests passing all unhandled queries to